Cozy Peach Kitchen

 2. Non-dairy milk: If you are soy-free, you substitute with cashew milk.
 Choose a non-dairy milk that is unsweetened and unflavored for best results.

 3. How to steam broccoli: There are a few ways to steam broccoli.
 I place a medium-sized pot filled with one inch of water on the stove over medium-high heat.
-Place a steamer basket in the pot (this is the set that I use and love because all of the parts come together).
+Place a steamer basket in the pot.
 Cover with a lid and steam until the broccoli is al dente, about 2-3 minutes.
 You can tell it is ready because the broccoli is bright green and can be easily pierced with a fork.
 If you don't have a steamer basket, you can use a metal colander or sieve.

 4. Frozen broccoli: An equivalent amount of frozen broccoli can be used in place of fresh.
 Cook frozen broccoli until tender before adding to the casserole.